LeonisX/space-trader/README.md

 * Uncomment QuestNames
 * Ship name (FormViewShip) - Bottle :(

+### News

+* Clean from old events
+* Try to simplify.
+May be keep only map: ID -> TTL?
+* Find start of the flight and clear news at the start of flight
+* AbstractQuest - methods to get/set news, commander, ship, ...
+* Game - remove static methods
+* News: Time to live?
+* Check all news - when can - implement in phases

+### Quests

-* Many quests, for example Experiment - news appear prior action
+* More flexible news.
+Many quests, for example Experiment - news appear prior action

-### Princess, Jarek, other quests

 * Increase difficulty, depends on game difficulty (days to delivery)
+* DragonflyQuest: when disabled - don't show news about explosion.
+Need to check on windows version - if can disable

 ### Shipyard